top of page

 Why Global Education?

-(Photo: Dr. Sledge Mathias' visited this school in Costa Rica and facilitated this team of students in a design competition, where they were challenged to design a park in their local community.
+(Photo: Dr. Sledge Mathias visited a school in Costa Rica and led this student team in a design competition to create a park for their community.
 Her team won!)

 IMG_9438_edited.jpg